sanketsharma411/Automated-Deployment-Github/README.md

 4. Accept the POST request in Flask, and look into what it is
 5. Use logsol's [Github-Auto-Deploy](https://github.com/logsol/Github-Auto-Deploy) tool or write your own to accept a POST request from GitHub and update the local repo.

+## Notes:
+1. We won't be editing any of the files from the production server.